IBM/cp4ba-jam-in-a-box/Solutions/Client Onboarding/README_2302_ApolloBA_CP4BADemos.md

 ## **Overview**

+This Jam-in-a-Box environment is provided to you as a cooperation between the owners of the Apollo Business Automation approach and the IBM Business Automation and Digital Labor SWAT team.

 The major benefits of using this environment are:

 - This environment can be used for a single user use case or for running mini-Tech Jams with at least 10 participants